papivot/pace-docs/pks-workload-deployment.md

 > `curl EXTERNAL-IP`

-and you will notice that the value of `execpodname` in the output changes corresponding to the k8s-operations POD namthat the loadbalancer is routing the traffic to.
+and you will notice that the value of `execpodname` in the output changes corresponding to the k8s-operations POD that the loadbalancer is routing the traffic to.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4OTQ2ODE3NCw0NzQ4Nzg0NzksLTEyNj
+eyJoaXN0b3J5IjpbMTUzMDU1NTM4Miw0NzQ4Nzg0NzksLTEyNj
 AyOTY2MDksLTkzNTA1NDg5OSw5NzUyMTU3NzEsMTI0OTUxNDQw
 MywtMTExODI0OTUzNF19
 -->